There is Florida law regarding the registering and regulation of the “Navigator” position created by federal health care reform. The law states:

 To continue participation in the Federally-facilitated SHOP Marketplace each year, agents and brokers must also complete an MLMS profile and execute the FF-SHOP Agreement, and are strongly encouraged to complete the associated training and exams.
 To begin this process, agents and brokers must log in to the CMS Enterprise Portal at https://portal.cms.gov with their existing credentials.

-For plan year 2016, agents and brokers can complete the CMS-developed training on the MLMS or through a CMS-approved vendor.
+For plan year 2018, agents and brokers can complete the CMS-developed training on the MLMS or through a CMS-approved vendor.
 Agents and brokers will access both the CMS-developed training and CMS-approved vendor training via the CMS Enterprise Portal.
-For more information on the CMS-approved vendors, click here.
+For more information, click here.

 Check out the information our Division of Consumer Services has on its website at: http://www.MyFloridaCFO.com/Division/Consumers/HealthReform.htm.

 Please click here to view a current list of registered navigators.